Combinatorial aspects of the quantized universal enveloping algebra of $\mathfrak{sl}_{n+1}(\mathbb{C})$: An -matrix for

 \section{An \(\sR\)-matrix for \(\Uhsl{2}\)}

-In this section, we use the straightening framework to give a direct and constructive approach to the construction of the \(\sR\)-matrix for \(\Uhsl{2}\).
-We begin with a few standard definitions.
-Further details can be found in~\cite{k,cp,oh}.
+In this Section, we use the straightening framework developed in \S\ref{S:QUEA} to give a direct and constructive approach to the construction of the \(\sR\)-matrix for \(\Uhsl{2}\).
+We begin with a few recollections; further details can be found in~\cite{k,cp,oh}.
+Recall that a \emph{Hopf algebra} over \(\bbC\) is an associative \(\bbC\)-algebra \(\cA\) together with algebra homomorphisms \(\Delta \colon \cA \to \cA \otimes \cA\), a \emph{co-product}, and \(\varep \colon \cA \to \bbC\), a \emph{co-unit}, and an algebra anti-homomorphism \(\sS \colon \cA \to \cA\), an \emph{antipode}, satisfying certain relations.
+In particular, as discovered by Sklyanin~\cite{sk}, \(\Uhsltwo\) is a Hopf algebra with structure maps defined on algebra generators by